ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-workload-identity-bcp.md

 * 3) On success, an access token is returned to the workload to access the protected resource.

-* 4) The access token is used to access the protected resource in the external authorization domain.
+* 4) The access token is used to access a protected resource in the external authorization domain.
+For instance by making a HTTP call.

 Accessing different protected resources may require steps 2) to 4) again with different scope parameters.
 Accessing a protected resource in an entirely different authorization domain often requires the entire flow to be followed again, to retrieve a new platform-issued credential with an audience for the external authorization server.
 This, however, differs based on the platform and implementation.